-- 1. Exchange of line-up and roster: The exchange of meet entries and rosters by the coaches takes place at noon on Friday at the home team's pool.
-At this meeting the visiting coach selects lanes (even or odd), is shown the location of the team area, and may discuss other last-minute issues. - a.
-The home coach receives the following: - (1) 1 copy of the visiting team's meet entry report (1 copy each of the boys' entries and the girls' entries). - (2) Electronic data with the visiting team entries and team roster. - (3) A paper copy of the team roster. - b.
-The visiting coach receives the following: - (1) 1 copy of the home teams' meet entry report (1 copy each of boys' entries and the girls' entries). - (2) A team roster. - c.
+- 1. Exchange of line-up and roster: Historically, the exchange of meet entries and rosters by the coaches has taken place at noon on Friday at the home team's pool.
+Recently, this exchange has occurred more frequently via email, still required at noon on Friday.
+However the exchange occurs, the visiting coach selects lanes (even or odd), is shown (or has explained) the location of the team area, and the coaches may discuss other last-minute issues. - a.
+The home coach receives the following: - (1) A paper or PDF copy of the visiting team's meet entry report (1 copy each of the boys' entries and the girls' entries). - (2) Electronic data with the visiting team entries and team roster for entry into Meet Manager. - (3) A paper or PDF copy of the visiting team roster. - b.
+The visiting coach receives the following: - (1) A paper or PDF copy of the home teams' meet entry report (1 copy each of boys' entries and the girls' entries). - (2) A paper or PDF copy of the home team roster. - c.
 Any last minute handwritten changes supersede the entries in the electronic data.
-If there is a problem with electronic copy of the meet entries, then the hard (paper) copy is considered the official entry.
+If there is a problem with electronic copy of the meet entries, then the hard (paper or PDF) copy is considered the official entry.
 If the relays do not show up in the electronic copy of the meet entries, it should be assumed that each team will enter 2 relays per relay event. - d.
-The MCSL Board recommends this face-to-face exchange on the Friday before a dual meet.
-If both teams agree, the lineup entries and rosters may be exchanged via email, and these days it is very often the case.
+The MCSL Board recommends a face-to-face exchange on the Friday before a dual meet.
+As noted above, if both teams agree, the lineup entries and rosters may be exchanged via email, and these days it is very often the case.
 If so, these become the official entries for the meet.
 No changes will be allowed after the email exchange without the consent of both teams.
 Team reps and coaches should be aware that the emailing of lineup entries provides an opportunity for one team to change its lineup after viewing the entries received.
 It is highly unlikely that entries will be emailed simultaneously.
 Accusations of impropriety can be easily avoided by communicating early in the week to agree to a timeframe for the exchange, communicating any delays or hang ups promptly, and maintaining a flexible mindset on Fridays.